code22-hue/code22-hue/README.md

   <section class="max-w-4xl mx-auto p-6">
     <h3 class="text-2xl font-semibold mb-2">About Me</h3>
     <p>I’m Stephano, known as The Code.
 I’m a graphic designer, content creator, and storyteller passionate about visual communication that inspires and connects.
 I specialize in wall branding, logo design, poster design, sticker design, banner design, and creative marketing visuals.</p>
-    <p>With years of experience, I bring creativity to life through designs that speak for your brand, creating unique visuals that capture attention and engage audiences across various platforms.</p>
+    <p class="mt-2">With years of experience, I bring creativity to life through designs that speak for your brand, creating unique visuals that capture attention and engage audiences across various platforms.</p>
   </section>

   <!-- Projects -->